edsabi/nslookup_C2/README.md

 	 the listener has a regex that points to the tunnel and a json that points to the commandsubdomain

  4.configure the handler to point to your command subdomain

+ 5.configure a user in aws that can configure route53

+ 6.use aws cli to setup credentials for boto3

+ 7.Have fun